 The reason people are able to have a lucid dreaming experience is that they can ‘wake up their mind’ and experience things while they’re sleeping.
 Normally when you go to sleep, your brain sort of shuts off, and you’re not aware of what’s going on.
 With training and practice you can unlock the part of your mind responsible for being ‘aware’ of yourself.

 Yes, Lucid Dreaming is very real and it’s been proven time and time again in countless studies, but for some reason it remains a subject of debate among the Western world.

 It’s actually been used for thousands of years by Tibetan monks and other cultures as well, but more and more people around the world have started learning it over the years, and recent advances in technology mean that websites like howtolucid.com can pop up and teach a whole new audience about it!

-The first scientific evidence of this experience was published by doctor Keith Hearne, who managed to track the eye movements of people who were in a lucid dream and deliberately moving the eyes (or looking from side to side, up or down) in a SPECIFIC pattern that they’d agreed on beforehand.
+The first scientific evidence of lucid dreaming was published by doctor Keith Hearne, who managed to track the eye movements of people who were in a lucid dream and deliberately moving the eyes (or looking from side to side, up or down) in a SPECIFIC pattern that they’d agreed on beforehand.